bmkessler/streamstats/README.md

 ## Count Distinct

-An implementation of the HyperLogLog data structure based on:
+Count distinct is provided by an implementation of the HyperLogLog data structure based on:

 "Hyperloglog: The analysis of a near-optimal cardinality estimation algorithm" Philippe Flajolet and Éric Fusy and Olivier Gandouet and et al.